 and asked you to factor it.
 Not knowing the left hand side of the equation, it might take some work to find the factors.
 But what if the cubic does not factor nicely into factors?
 Just by changing the cubic a little to

 makes things vastly more complicated!
 This is just the kind of challenge that 16th century mathematicians like G. Cardano (1501-1576) and N. Tartaglia (1500-1557) gave each other.

 During one of these challenges, Tartaglia discovered a general formula for solving cubics which extends the much more familiar quadratic formula.
 His formula is quite remarkable in that it requires complex numbers in an essential way, and also both square roots and cube roots.
 However it is not for the faint-hearted, and it is fair to say that these days it is rarely used.

 The story of how Cardano (pictured) stole the credit for this formula from Tartaglia is one of the most juicy episodes in the history of mathematics.
-For this story and other historical information on cubics, check out Norman’s History of Mathematics lectures on his YouTube channel.
+For this story and other historical information on cubics, check out the See Also link at the very bottom of the page.

 Tartaglia’s cubic formula is workable if your example has been chosen carefully to have linear factors in the first place.
 But a random cubic does not have such a property, and so most cubics can in fact only be approximately factored.

 A1.
 Let’s look at this problem in some detail.
 To factor one should look for zeroes which are factors of , which are built from and , and we should not forget about negative possible factors.
 Now with a bit of trial and error you can find that , so by Descartes’ theorem we know that is a factor.

 After that we want to actually divide by .
 This requires polynomial long division.
 If you have forgotten how to do long division, you will be happy to learn that polynomial long division is generally simpler than that with numbers.

 By looking at successive powers of x, we sequentially determine that the other factor must be .
 Please try it!
 The final factoring is